Skip to main content

 Breakdown of Costs:

-All in all, the entire trip from Laguna de Apoyo to The Corn islands cost us 836 cordoboas each (€26 each).
+All in all, the entire trip from Laguna de Apoyo to The Corn islands cost us 836 cordobas each (€26 each).
 So you can see why this is the most appealing for those on a budget.
-It costs less for two people to travel this way than to buy one, one way ticket.
+It costs less for two people to travel this way than to buy a one, one way ticket.

 Compare it to flight costs which start from $164pp for return flights from Managua to The Corn Islands.
 One way flights from Managua to Big Corn Island start at $100.
-La Costena Airlines also run flights at $60 each way from Managua to Bluefields and Bluefields to Big Corn.
-We have heard that if you call La Costena (+(505) 2298-5360) you will secure a cheaper prices than online but have yet to meet anyone who has been successful with this option.
+La Costena Airlines also runs flights at $60 each way from Managua to Bluefields and Bluefields to Big Corn.
+We have heard that if you call La Costena (+(505) 2298-5360) you will secure cheaper prices than online but have yet to meet anyone who has been successful with this option.

 Katie